 For me, one of the finest ways to use wild garlic is in a wild garlic pesto.

 There is of course nothing wrong with basil pesto, it is fantastic!
-You can find my recipe for it in this pesto spaghetti with goats cheese recipe.
+You can find my recipe for it in this pesto pasta with goat cheese, I’ve also got a French pistou recipe for the classic dish, soupe au pistou.

 There is never a binary choice in food, there is always room for more, to that end I even make a pea pesto pasta!